sassoftware/viya4-monitoring-kubernetes/logging/openshift/openshift.md

 # SAS Viya Log Monitoring on OpenShift

+## NOTE: OpenShift Support is Experimental

+Support for SAS Viya Logging on OpenShift continues to be developed, so it is currently considered to be EXPERIMENTAL.
+Variable names, defaults, and usage may change until deployment on OpenShift is officially supported.

 ## Overview

 If you deploy SAS Viya on Red Hat OpenShift, you can use either OpenShift